By Michael Mead, www.LiveWell.Coach | 29 April 2019

-I'm going to make a claim about problems and mindset.
-My claim is that the problems that we don't enjoy dealing with in life are often caused by how we view ourselves, other people and the world around us and that this is ultimately driven by the cumulative effect of the following:
+Our thoughts drive the way we feel which in turn drives the actions we take which in turn drives the outcomes and results that we get in life.
+It makes sense then that the problems that we don't enjoy dealing with in life are often caused by how we view ourselves, other people and the world around us.
+I believe that this is ultimately driven by the cumulative effect of the following:

 That last point is an important one because it demonstrates clearly that the claim that 'our mindset determines our values' is a non-sequitur.
-It's our biological need to take the path of least resistance to avoid pain and seek pleasure that causes the cumulative effect of all four points above to be the pre-cursor and ultimate cause of our inward mindsets and the problems that flow from those inward mindsets.
+It's our biological need to take the path of least resistance to avoid pain and seek pleasure that causes the cumulative effect of all four points above to be the pre-cursor and ultimate cause of unhelpful and self-focused thinking and the problems that flow from that.

-When we're suffering under this cumulative effect we become distracted from the present moment and, to varying degrees, stuck living, through our overthinking, in the past or in the future, and delusional about where and who we really are.
+When we're suffering under this cumulative effect we become distracted from the present moment and, to varying degrees, stuck living, through our overthinking, in the past or in the future, and delusional about the reality of the situations we find ourselves in.

 This is because what we focus on we feel and subconsciously we feel lacking or insufficient whenever we compare where we are in the present moment to where we think we should be in terms of whatever our false sense of identity has attached itself to and fully valued and identified with.